ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_14/README.md

 can be modifid, or add a new functionality.

-After making changes, rebuild the specific components (e.g., make systemimage) and flash them to your device.
+After making changes, rebuild the specific components (e.g., make systemimage) and flash them to the target device.

 #### 2. Contribute Back (Optional):